Splatoon (manga)

-Splatoon (スプラトゥーン, Supuratūn) is an action-comedy Japanese manga based on the video game series of the same name, and illustrated by Sankichi Hinodeya.
+Splatoon (スプラトゥーン, Supuratūn) is an action-comedy Japanese manga based on Nintendo's video game series of the same name, and illustrated by Sankichi Hinodeya.

 The manga follows the Blue Team, a group of Inklings that compete in Turf Wars, the primary online battle mode in the Splatoon franchise.
 Goggles, a member of the Blue Team, serves as the manga's protagonist.

 An anime adaptation was released on the YouTube channel of CoroCoro starting in August 2017.

 Plot

 Splatoon stars the Blue Team, a team of Inklings who compete in Turf Wars against other teams.
 The Blue Team consists of Goggles, Headphones, Specs, and Bobble Hat.
 While the Blue Team has a lower rank than other competitors, they aim to succeed in their battles regardless.
 They enter the CoroCoro Cup, a tournament to decide who is the best Turf War team.
 After arriving, the Blue Team realizes that others refer to them as "famous idiots".
 The Blue Team's first match is against the Yellow-Green Team, a top-ranked team.
 Despite this, though, the Blue Team defeats them.